nikunjlad/Text-to-Image-Metamorphosis-using-AttnGANs/README.md

 3. <b>/birds/CUB_200_2011/classes.txt</b> : file containing names of all the 200 classes.
 4. <b>/birds/CUB_200_2011/image_class_labels.txt</b> : file containing class labels.
 First 60 lines belong to image 1, next 60 lines belong to image 2 and so and so forth.
 5. <b>/birds/CUB_200_2011/images.txt</b> : file containing all the image names in the dataset. this is about ~12000 images, 60 images per class.

+#### DAMSM Models

+Download the pretrained [DAMSM Encoders and Decoders](https://drive.google.com/drive/u/0/folders/1KlhVPPRtczelfKkGDhcjkKtJMssi9DIZ) and place it in the <b>DAMSMencoders</b> directory

 ## Attention Maps &nbsp;